Optimal form of the Kretschmann-Schlingemann-Werner theorem for energy-constrained quantum channels and operations: Introduction

-where $V_{\Phi}$ is an isometry (contraction) from the input Hilbert space $\H_A$ into the tensor product of the output Hilbert space $\H_B$ and some Hilbert space $\H_E$ called \emph{environment} \cite{H-SCI,Wilde}.
+where $V_{\Phi}$ is a contraction (correspondingly, isometry) from the input Hilbert space $\H_A$ into the tensor product of the output Hilbert space $\H_B$ and some Hilbert space $\H_E$ called \emph{environment} and $\T(\H_A)$ denotes the Banach spaces of trace-class operators on $\H_A$ \cite{H-SCI,Wilde}.
 The operator $V_{\Phi}$ is often called \emph{Stinespring operator} for $\Phi$.

 In \cite{Kr&W+,Kr&W} Kretschmann, Schlingemann and Werner obtained (by using some notions and arguments from \cite{B&Co}) continuity bounds for the map $V_{\Phi}\mapsto \Phi$ and the multivalued map $\Phi\mapsto V_{\Phi}$ w.r.t. the diamond-norm metric on the set of quantum operations and the operator-norm metric on the set of Stinespring operators.